Jayanthsomuri/Linear-Regressioon/README.md

 ->Imported the Scikit-learn module for Linear Regression as LR.

-->Using LR the predicted values and original values are compared and line of regression is drawn. btwn  years of Experience and Salary.
+->Using LR the predicted values and original values are compared and line of regression is drawn. between  years of Experience and Salary.